MDMC.trajectory_analysis.observables package

 property r: float | None

-Get or set the value of the atomic separation distance (in Ang)
+Get or set the value of the atomic separation distance (in Ang).

 property uniformity_requirements: dict[str, dict[str, bool]]

-Defines the current limitations on the atomic separation distance ‘r’ of the PairDistributionFunction ``Observable.
 The requirement is that ‘r’ must be uniform, but it does not have to start at zero.

 Returns: